ksakash/newton-school-lessons/README.md

 4. **Install dependencies for the main application using npm:**

-    If the `express` module is required, run the following command in the terminal to dowload/update the modules:
+    If the `express` module is required, run the following command in the termnal to dowload/update the modules:

     ```bash
     npm install